ashiqursuperfly/TheMovieDB-Android/README.md

 - uses **`Lotte`** for animations
 - uses **two** types of **caching** mechanism.
   - Glide Image Loader cache implementation.
 My implementation caches remote images upto 50mb which allows app to render high res images faster.
   - API caching.
 Caches network calls made by **`retrofit`** and loads data accordingly.
-These allows the user to have offline mode even when no internet is available.
+These allows the user to have offline mode usage (when no internet is available).
 - uses separate build flavors for `grameenphone` and `telenor`.
 (Different icons and different app name)
 - uses `Chucker`, `junit`, `espresso` and `roboelectric` for testing